2010 Seattle Sounders FC season: Preliminary round

 Seattle earned a preliminary round spot in the 2010–11 edition of the CONCACAF Champions League by winning the 2009 U.S. Open Cup over D.C.
 United.
 It was the first time in club's history or in any previous Seattle Sounders franchise, that they entered an international competition such as the Champions League.
 The draw for the preliminary round took place on May 19, 2010, at the CONCACAF headquarters in New York City.
-Seattle was paired against Isidro Metapán, a Salvadorian club that won the 2010 Salvadorian Clausura.
+Seattle was paired against Isidro Metapán, a Salvadoran club that won the 2010 Salvadoran Clausura.

 The two sides met in Seattle on July 28, 2010.
 The Sounders set another attendance record of 17,688; which became the highest crowd to watch a preliminary round draw in the Champions League, the number also remained the highest crowd an MLS-side drew for Champions League play for a month.
-There, a 60th-minute goal from Freddy Montero gave the Sounders a 1-0 win and a goal advantage on aggregate going down to Metapán, El Salvador.
-The second leg of Champions League action saw the Sounders go down 1-0 to Metapán in the match, and level on aggregate, due to an 18th-minute opener from retired Panamanian international Anel Canales.
-Recently acquired Álvaro Fernández tied the game in the 74th minute, to level the match at one, and to give the Sounders a 2-1 lead on aggregate.
+There, a 60th-minute goal from Freddy Montero gave the Sounders a 1–0 win and a goal advantage on aggregate going down to Metapán, El Salvador.
+The second leg of Champions League action saw the Sounders go down 1–0 to Metapán in the match, and level on aggregate, due to an 18th-minute opener from retired Panamanian international Anel Canales.
+Recently acquired Álvaro Fernández tied the game in the 74th minute, to level the match at one, and to give the Sounders a 2–1 lead on aggregate.
 Ultimately, the Sounders would win the match and secure a group stage spot in Champions League play.